Did you know that 50% of B2B buyers use LinkedIn when making a buying decision?

-Recommendations are also displayed differently on profiles.
+Recommendations are also displayed differently on LinkedIn users profiles.
 They appear as a separate section, below your LinkedIn skills and endorsements and above your Experience.

 The best way to get endorsements is to simply ask for them.
 You can do this by sending a message to your connections, asking if they’d be willing to endorse you for specific skills.

-When you ask for an endorsement, make sure to:
+When you ask for a LinkedIn endorsement, make sure to:

 Choose the Right Connections

 For example, if you are looking for a job in a new field, don’t ask your cousin who knows you only as a good cook.

 Instead, ask a fellow professional or colleague who has seen you in action and can vouch for your LinkedIn skills.
 When it comes to seeking advice, quality trumps quantity – so choose wisely.

 Asking for endorsements can feel like a bit of a Minefield.
 It’s easy to wonder if you’re coming across as competent or if you’re just bragging.
 The key is to be specific about the skills you want to be endorsed for.

 That way, your endorsers can give specific examples of why they believe you have those skills.
 This makes the endorsement more meaningful and useful to both you and your network.